-- 1.10 The LTP for Longford Town establishes a strategic framework for the future development of transport infrastructure within Longford Town and its environs.
+1.10 The aim of the LTP for Longford Town is to establish a strategic framework for investment in transport in Longford, which is to be fully reflected in the Draft LAP.
 The function of the LTP is to enhance accessibility and sustainable mobility within Longford Town centre, by improving links between the core and surrounding areas through the further integration of public transport, walking and cycling facilities.
-The Draft Longford Town LTP does not contain any policies. - 1.11 The Vision for the Longford LTP is "to ensure that Longford is an attractive place to live, work and visit through the appropriate integration of transport and land use, with a primary focus on ease of access for all by sustainable transport (p.48).
+The Longford Town LTP does not contain any policies.

+1.11 The Vision for the Longford LTP is "to ensure that Longford is an attractive place to live, work and visit through the appropriate integration of transport and land use, with a primary focus on ease of access for all by sustainable transport" (p.48).

-- 1.12 The Vision for Longford Town is supported by nine principles and eight objectives that guide the strategies set out the in document.
-The principles of the Draft Longford Town LTP are: - Integrated transport planning, land use, and urban design: Adopt an approach where transport decisions are also focused on enhancing the image, liveability, safety and cohesion of Longford. - People first: Prioritise pedestrians, cyclists and public transport before private vehicles to create a balanced transport system and great places. - Maintaining and enhancing connectivity: Maintain and enhance the capacity of the strategic rail, road and bus network, where possible. - Safe streets: Ensure streets are safe for all users by reducing speeds, providing safe crossings and dedicated infrastructure. - Value for money: Ensure proposals are assessed on their cost and ease of implementation in order to prioritise best value for money. - Vibrant and great for business: Design streets to enhance businesses in Longford and maximise street life both day and night. - Efficient: Reallocate street space as efficiently as possible to optimise other functions such as cycling, public transport, footpaths, outdoor dining and furniture. - Future focused and equitable: Design streets which are flexible and adaptive to change and able to accommodate all ages, abilities, genders and incomes. - Evidence-based decision making: Address traffic issues by reducing unnecessary trips and improving the attraction of alternative modes.
+Strategic Environmental Assessment of the Longford Town Local Transport Plan 1.12 The Vision for Longford Town is supported by nine principles and eight objectives that guide the strategies set out the in document.
+The principles of the Longford Town LTP are:

+- Integrated transport planning, land use, and urban design: Adopt an approach where transport decisions are also focused on enhancing the image, liveability, safety and cohesion of Longford. - People first: Prioritise pedestrians, cyclists and public transport before private vehicles to create a balanced transport system and great places. - Maintaining and enhancing connectivity: Maintain and enhance the capacity of the strategic rail, road and bus network, where possible. - Safe streets: Ensure streets are safe for all users by reducing speeds, providing safe crossings and dedicated infrastructure. - Value for money: Ensure proposals are assessed on their cost and ease of implementation in order to prioritise best value for money. - Vibrant and great for business: Design streets to enhance businesses in Longford and maximise street life both day and night. - Efficient: Reallocate street space as efficiently as possible to optimise other functions such as cycling, public transport, footpaths, outdoor dining and furniture. - Future focused and equitable: Design streets which are flexible and adaptive to change and able to accommodate all ages, abilities, genders and incomes. - Evidence-based decision making: Address traffic issues by reducing unnecessary trips and improving the attraction of alternative modes.